wearedevx/keystone/cli/doc/ks_destroy.md

-## ks logout
+## ks destroy

-Logs you out of Keystone
+Destroy the whole Keystone project

 ### Synopsis

-Logs you out of Keystone.
+Destroy the whole Keystone project.

+The project will be deleted, members won’t be able to send or receive updates about it.
+This is irreversible.

 ```
-ks logout [flags]
+ks destroy [flags]
 ```

 ### Examples

 ```
-ks logout
+ks destroy
 ```

 ### Options

 ```
-  -h, --help   help for logout
+  -h, --help   help for destroy
 ```

 ### Options inherited from parent commands